 That’s how many advertisements

-appeared in our newspapers from February 2010 through January 2011.
-These advertisers put their faith in or paper and received response to their marketing efforts.
+appeared in our newspapers and digital news platforms from February 2016 through January 2017.
+These advertisers put their faith in our paper and received response to their marketing efforts.
 From classified advertisements to our dining and entertainment guide, our ads work.
 Just ask our 8,000 advertisers.
 We are proud to be the #1 news and advertising source for all of Queens County and Brooklyn.

 That’s how many hits our web properties received